• Skip to main content

 Accommodation: If you have a disability that requires an accommodation during the selection process, please email Human Resources at [email protected] or call 763-391-7007.

-Background Check Upon Conditional Offer: Background checks are conducted upon receiving a conditional offer.
+Background checks and/or drug screens are conducted upon receiving a conditional offer.
 Employees must complete a background check and are responsible for the background fee.
 A passing background is required.
 Criminal convictions are reviewed on a case-by-case basis.
+The District and Department of Transportation (DOT) require passing of drug screenings for positions that require driving applicable district vehicles.

 Follow these steps to apply and submit an application online by: